Collective Quantum Batteries and Charger-Battery Setup in Open Quantum Systems: Impact of Inter-Qubit Interactions, Dissipation, and Quantum Criticality: Preliminaries

 Ergotropy is used to characterize the charging and discharging behavior of the quantum battery.
-The quantum battery is said to have charged when ergotropy increases, and correspondingly, the battery discharges when the ergotropy decreases.
+The quantum battery is said to charge when ergotropy increases and to discharge when ergotropy decreases.
 The time derivative of ergotropy is the charging power given by

-A quantum battery has a positive charging power when it charges, whereas the charging power is negative when the battery discharges.
+A quantum battery has a positive charging power when charging, whereas its charging power is negative when discharging.
 A zero charging power indicates that the battery is neither charging nor discharging.
-Further, for a single qubit system, it has been shown that an interesting relationship exists between the charging and the instantaneous power, showing that both are connected by a non-zero factor \cite{yadav2025thermo}.
+Further, for a single-qubit system, it has been shown that an interesting relationship exists between charging and instantaneous power, with both connected by a non-zero factor~\cite{yadav2025thermo}.